Self-Strengthening Movement: Court politics

 Opponents of the reforms argued that public funds were better spent on building public support for the government, and they suggested that westernized officials may no longer be loyal to China.
 It was pointed out in court debates that the United States and Russia, both possessing a vastly inferior navy to the British, defeated or at least challenged British dominance.
 Industrialization was criticized for potentially raising unemployment by eliminating jobs in the manual manufacturing sector, or that the purchase of industrial equipment would worsen income inequality as these would only be owned by, and benefit, the rich.
 It was feared that railways would be used by foreign armies to advance deeper into Chinese territory.
 The suspicion that Westerners would withhold the best weaponry and sell only outdated equipment to China was also considered.
 Anti-Western advertisements appeared which detailed the misery of Africa and India under Western rule, and warned that China would be next.
-The flood of foreign industrial products into China damaged China's economy, and construction of railways led to destitution for the traditional transport workers such as the those plying the Grand Canal of China.
+The flood of foreign industrial products into China damaged China's economy, and construction of railways led to destitution for the traditional transport workers such as those plying the Grand Canal of China.

 Both the conservative and the progressive factions believed in military modernization and adopting military technology from the West, where they differed in was the reform of the political system.
 Conservatives like Prince Duan, who were xenophobic and disliked foreigners, still adopted Western weaponry and used it to equip their armies.
 During the Boxer Rebellion, the conservative faction was led by Prince Duan and Dong Fuxiang, who equipped their troops with western rifles and weapons, but made them wear traditional Chinese military uniforms rather than Western-style uniforms.